Want to learn more?Click below for CCP Frequently Asked Questions

 Students who have previously been accepted into the College Credit Plus program and have established course eligibility at Edison State Community College may continue in the program by enrolling for courses at an Edison State campus, online or at their high school (if available).
 Students do not need to reapply to Edison State on a yearly basis.
 However, each year students must follow state guidelines regarding the submission of a Letter of Intent.
 Nonpublic school students and homeschool students must follow guidelines established by the Ohio Department of Education.

 Returning students should follow Edison State CCP course registration procedures to enroll in courses for each semester of participation.
+As students progress through the CCP program, it may be necessary to submit updated academic records or to repeat the assessment process, in order to improve course eligibility.

 Edison State Community College is proud to partner with area high schools to offer high quality educational opportunities to students participating in the College Credit Plus program.
 Administrators interested in learning about partnership opportunities to establish course offerings at their high schools should contact Edison State's Dean of Arts and Sciences, Dr. Paul Heintz, for more information.